 1. Field practice (archaeological digs);

 In course of the excavations the participants will learn the basic methods in field archaeology: Setting out a Grid-plane; Leveling; Planning and recording of archaeological features; Architectural survey; Artifact identification; Archaeological photography.
 The second module is focused on post-field work and offers practice in artifact's recording: Taking professional photos, Inventory, Work with mass material, Cataloging and describing the small finds.
 Special attention is given to the processing of pottery found in course of the excavations.
 The students will learn how to proceed with pottery sherds, how to draw a scientific illustration and how to work with special software at the computer.

 The project is hosted by the director of the local historical museum at Hisarya Assoc.
 Prof. Mitko Madzharov, who has worked for several years with international students.
 In 2014 the project incorporates also two excursions to the most popular Archaeological museums and sites in central Bulgaria: Philippopolis (modern Plovdiv), the Thracian complex “Kozi gramadi”, The Thracian tomb complex by Starosel.

 Period(s) of Occupation: Roman and Byzantine Archaeology

-Minimum Length of Stay for Volunteers: One month (30 days)
+Minimum Length of Stay for Volunteers: One session (15days)